seveas/git-spindle/docs/index.rst

 .. describe:: git hub set-origin

-Fixes the configuration of your repository's remotes.
+Fix the configuration of your repository's remotes.
 Remote "origin" will be set to your github repository.
 If that repository is a fork, remote "upstram" will be set to the repository you forked from.

-.. describe:: git hub clone [repo]
+.. describe:: git hub clone [<repo>]

-Clones one of your github repositories by name.
+Clone a github repository by name (e.g. seveas/hacks) or URL.
 If it's a fork, the "upstream" origin will be set up too.

-.. describe:: git hub fork [repo]
+.. describe:: git hub fork [<repo>]

-Forks another person's git repository on github and clones that repository locally.
+Fork another person's git repository on github and clones that repository locally.
 Repo can be specified as a (git) url or simply username/repo.
 Like with set-origin, the "origin" and "upstream" remotes will be set up too.

 .. describe:: git hub forks

-Lists all forks of this repository, highlighting the original repository.
+List all forks of this repository, highlighting the original repository.

 Issues and pull requests
 ------------------------

-.. describe:: git hub issues [args]
+.. describe:: git hub issues [--parent] [<filters>]

-Lists all open issues.
+List all open issues.
 You can specify `filters`_ to filter issues.

-.. describe:: git hub issues --parent [args]

-Lists all open issues for the parent repository.
-You can specify `filters`_ to filter issues.
+When you specify :option:`--parent`, , list all open issues for the parent repository.

-.. describe:: git hub issue [issue number...]
+.. describe:: git hub issue [--parent] <issue>...

 Shows details about the mentioned issue numbers.

-.. describe:: git hub issue --parent [issue number...]

-Shows details about the mentioned issue numbers in the parent repository.
+As with :option:`issues`, you can use the :option:`--parent` option to use the parent repository.

-.. describe:: git hub pull-request [--issue number] [yours:theirs]
+.. describe:: git hub pull-request [--issue <issue>] <yours:theirs>

 Files a pull request to merge branch "yours" (default: the current branch) into the upstream branch "theirs" (default: master).
 Like for a commit message, your